I recently sold my Perodua Myvi here in Kota Kinabalu, Sabah. To, perhaps, make somebody else’s life easier, here’s how I did it…

 You need to take money (RM30 for the B5 Form and RM60 for the B7), your IC / Passport, the original car registration card and, of course, your car.

 You can make an appointment by calling Puspakom ahead, but to be honest, nobody ever referred to an appointment, so it didn’t make a difference.
-It’s best arrive and get in the queue as early as possible.
+It’s best to arrive and get in the queue as early as possible though, as people do come in numbers.

 There’s a little coffee shop in the back corner of the property, which you will eventually pass while queueing.
 They sell a few basic breakfast options, water and soft drinks.